 Flag what you don't understand yet.
 Come back to it later, or ask the AI to explain every passage you found confusing — in plain language.

-Turn any highlight into a spaced-repetition flashcard, auto-generated by AI and reviewable right inside the app.
+Turn any highlight into a flashcard, auto-generated by AI and graded by confidence — low, medium, or mastered — right inside the app.
 Reading becomes retention.

 Save the lines worth remembering.
 Compile every quote you've collected — from one book or your entire library — in a single click.